A Product is NOT a Brand

 Consumers believe that their decision-making process is completely rational.
 They examine a competitive set of products for consideration.
-This set represents the competitive offering, minus those the consumers sees as unworthy, based on past experience, reputation, perceived value, or any number of other factors.
+This set represents the competitive offering, minus those the consumer sees as unworthy, based on past experience, reputation, perceived value, or any number of other factors.
 They evaluate products based on their own criteria.
 An emotional choice, rationalized logic.
-They make decisions based upon their beliefs, and belief leads to action.
+They make decisions based upon their beliefs, and beliefs lead to action.

 Being first to bring new product or technology to market provides an exceptional opportunity to define the category and establish a clear position in the minds of consumers.
 Without the element of competition, the brand faces no resistance in owning its market.
 These brands define the markets they operate in by being the first and only to offer consumers a solution to a problem they may never have known they had.
 Being first has its advantages, but it comes at a price.

-The first to market position is a market opportunity, not a brand strategy.
+The first-to-market position is a market opportunity, not a brand strategy.
 Competitors are always drawn to new markets where the potential for profit is high and the competition is sparse.
 Product convergence is inevitable.
 Advances in technology have made it possible to emulate any product.
 Eventually, someone comes along with a better widget for a whole lot less.
-Or worse a new technology that makes your widget obsolete.
+Or worse, they bring a new technology to market that makes your widget obsolete.